-The minimum required grade for the 4 core courses and their prerequisites is B-.
+The minimum required grade for the 4 core courses is B-.

-Students must take the 1-credit ORE 792 Seminar course, which requires attending at least 15 seminars related to ocean and resources engineering, completing Responsible Conduct of Research training, and completing a science communication workshop.
+Students must take the 1-credit ORE 792 Seminar course, which requires attending at least 15 seminars related to ocean and resources engineering, completing Responsible Conduct of Research training, and completing a science and engineering communication module (see the course description on the ORE website for details).